rapidfort/k8s-scanner/README.md

 ## Host Access

-k8s-scanner currently needs to access host machine docker socket running at `/var/run` to access Docker images.
+k8s-scanner currently needs to access the host machine's docker socket running at `/var/run` to access Docker images.
 It also needs access to `/tmp` volume for accessing exported docker images.

 ```
 volumes: